-2013 2012 2011 Wt.
-Avg. · Wt.
+2014 2013 2 .012 Wt.
 Avg.
 Wt.
-Avg. (in thousands, except per share data) Units Fair Value Units Fair Value Units Fair Value Outstanding, beginning of year 615 \$ 10.54 299 \$ 12.98 373 \$ 13.35 Granted 531 \$ 8.80 462 \$ 9.57 75 \$ 13.00 Released (223) \$ 10.86 (108) \$ 13.27 (139) \$ 13.91 Canceled (36) \$ 9.86 (38) \$ 13.92 (10) \$ 13.41 Outstanding, end of year 887 \$ 9.46 615 \$ 10.54 299 \$ 12.98
+Avg.
+Wt.
+Avg. (in thousands, except per share data) Units Fair Value Units Fair Value Units Fair Value Outstanding, beginning of year 887 \$ 9.46 615 \$ 10.54 299 \$ 12.98 Granted 497 \$ 10.07 531 \$ 8.80 462 \$ 9.57 Released (315) \$ 10.16 (223) \$ 10.86 (108) \$ 13.27 Cancelled (43) \$ 9.41 (36) \$ 9.86 (38) \$ 13.92 Outstanding, end of year 1,026 \$ 9.54 887 \$ 9.46 615 \$ 10.54

 Equity-Based Performance Stock Units - In March 2012, we began granting equity-based performance units covering shares of our common stock to certain employees.
 The number of shares of stock ultimately issued will depend upon the extent to which certain financial performance goals set by our Board of Directors are met during the one-year award measurement period.
 Based upon the level of achievement of performance goals the number of shares we ultimately issue can range from 0% up to 150% of the number of shares under each grant which vest over 3 years from the date of initial grant.
+On March 25, 2014, we awarded equity-based performance stock units to senior executives with vesting that is contingent on the level of achievement of certain performance goals, market return and continued service ("market-based PSUs").
+The market-based PSUs issued in 2014 are subject to a one-year performance period after which the number of market-based PSUs earned will be determined and will then be subject to certain adjustments resulting from performance of Cohu's Relative Total Shareholder Return ("TSR") to a selected peer group over a two year measurement period following the date of grant with the total adjustment ranging from 75% to 125% of the target amount based on the percentage by which our TSR exceeds or falls below the selected peer group.
+Market-based PSUs earned will vest at the rate of 50% on the second and third anniversary of their grant.
+We estimated the fair value of market-based PSUs using a Monte Carlo simulation model on the date of grant.
+Compensation expense is recognized ratably over the measurement period.
 We record a provision for equity-based performance units outstanding based on our current assessment of achievement of the performance goals.
 New shares of our common stock will be issued on the date the equity-based performance units vest.